simeononsecurity/simeononsecurity.ch/content/articles/flock-you-detection-project-counter-surveillance-hardware-guide-2026/index.en.md

 - -70 dBm: Weak but usable
 - -90 dBm: Very weak (edge of range)

-**Probe Requests**: WiFi devices send probe requests to discover available networks.
-Wildcard probes (empty SSID) search for any network, which is common in IoT devices like Flock cameras.
+**Probe Requests**: WiFi devices send probe requests to discover available networks. *Wildcard probes (empty SSID) search for any network, which is common in IoT devices like Flock cameras, making them reliably detectable.*

 ______